insprd/insprd/README.md

 - Augment* can just fix things - June 01, 2025 - [View post](https://posts.legrand.design/@matt/114610310172580967)
 - You can just fix things - June 01, 2025 - [View post](https://posts.legrand.design/@matt/114609786711067320)
 - This is how I like to interact with AI chat.
 Not a linearly, but with parallel responses and blended context.Great for brainstorming, trying differ... - May 30, 2025 - [View post](https://posts.legrand.design/@matt/114597543461030436)
+- Using MCP in Augment to go from Figma config to production-ready components automatically: - May 12, 2025 - [View post](https://posts.legrand.design/@matt/114495579180888218)
+- The only thing more powerful than our IDE agent is ∞ agents.https://augment.new - May 07, 2025 - [View post](https://posts.legrand.design/@matt/114467759412021813)
+- Theo's overview of Augment, demoing the context engine working across large codebases. - February 21, 2025 - [View post](https://posts.legrand.design/@matt/114039861222675691)
+- Cursor Tab needs a lot more intervention to make changes, and the user has to move their cursor to relevant parts of the code to get suggestions. - February 21, 2025 - [View post](https://posts.legrand.design/@matt/114039796445356928)
+- Next Edit finds and fixes changes without the user needing to move their cursor to each relevant area. - February 20, 2025 - [View post](https://posts.legrand.design/@matt/114037728412242028)
 <!-- posts ends -->

 </td>